-Objective: Develop a procedure to monitor the development of sites in the Housing Element

-Sites Inventory and ensure that adequate sites are available to meet the remaining RHNA by income category.
-Monitor development entitlements on prior Housing Element sites, and provide by-right development as required under entitlements on prior Housing Element sites.
+Objective: Develop a procedure to monitor the development of sites in the Housing Element Sites Inventory and ensure that adequate sites are available to meet the remaining RHNA by income category.
+Monitor development entitlements on prior Housing Element sites, and provide by-right development as required under State law.
+Agency/Department: Community Development Department/Planning Division Funding Sources: General Fund Time Frame: Establish No Net Loss monitoring procedures in 2022.
+Ongoing monitoring of entitlements on prior Housing Element sites.